-Atlanta may be known for its busy airport and commercial headquarters, but there's much more to it.
-In summer, Georgia's state capital comes alive with numerous festivals, for everything from design and architecture (ma-designishuman.com; 30 May to 7 June) to beer (atlantasummerbeerfest.com; 20 June).
+Atlanta may be about to host the US's biggest sporting event of the year in its Mercedes-Benz stadium, but there's much more to it than the Superbowl.
+In summer, Georgia's state capital comes alive with numerous festivals, for everything from design and architecture (ma-designishuman.com; 1 to 9 June) to beer (atlantasummerbeerfest.com; 16 June).

-As the hometown of Martin Luther King Jnr, Atlanta is a must for history buffs, and getting to the heart of Sweet Auburn, the civil rights leader's old neighbourhood, is now even easier, thanks to the new streetcar (tram), which connects the area to downtown.
+As the hometown of Martin Luther King Jnr, Atlanta is a must for history buffs, and getting to the heart of Sweet Auburn, the civil rights leader's old neighbourhood, is easy thanks to the streetcar (tram), which connects the area to downtown.

 Downtown Atlanta is 10 miles north of the airport.
 The quickest and cheapest way to get into town is by using the Marta public transport system (itsmarta.com).
-Pick up a stored-value Breeze card for $1 (66p), on which single train fares are $2.50 (£2).
-Passes for set time periods can also be added; two days costs $14 (£9).
+Pick up a stored-value Breeze card, on which single train fares are $2.50.
 From the airport take the 10-minute shuttle to the Marta station, from where the train (Red or Gold line) will get you to central Five Points station (1) in around 20 minutes.
+The Marta system is also a great way to get around the city for various Superbowl events.

-The streetcar (streetcar.atlantaga.gov) operates a circular route in central Atlanta.
-A single fare is $1 (66p), and you can use your Breeze card.
+The streetcar operates a circular route in central Atlanta.

 Get your bearings